 4.1.
 Does this Bill contain any provisions that could result in the compulsory acquisition of private property?

-YES Schedule 3 allows the Crown to compulsorily acquire fresh or seawater areas ('special land'), including the removal of any third parties' interests from the title acquires fresh or seawater areas.
-Schedule 3 requires compensation to be pro overseas investor, and allows third parties to apply for compensation if their re- are removed from the title, where those interests were registered on the title of seawater area prior to it being purchased by the overseas investor. when the Crown ovided to the gistered interests Clause 60 (new section 93) allows the Minister to order an overseas person or dispose of sensitive assets, acquired through a call-in or national interest trans Minister has determined that there is a significant risk to national security or punational interest and notified call-in transactions, a relevant condition will also rescaled before a disposal order can be made, and disposal orders cannot be risk can be adequately managed through another power.
-The overseas person proceeds of the disposal. action, where the ublic order.
-For need to be made where the Clause 60 (new sections 94 - 111) allows for the Crown to appoint a statutory organisation which owns sensitive assets, and which an overseas person has a interest in.
-The purpose of statutory management is to manage national securit order risks arising from the overseas person's interest and actions.
-The organis will be under the control of the statutory manager while those risks are manage can claim costs for the process from the overseas person's interest.
-Clause 60 requires statutory managers to have regard to legitimate interests in the organit managing risks to national security and public order.
-The proceeds of the dispersory overseas person's interest will go to the overseas person, after providing for the statutory manager. acquired an ity and public sation or assets ed.
-The Crown (new section 99) isation while osal of the
+Clause 52 (new section 93) allows the Minister to order an overseas person or their associate to dispose of sensitive assets, acquired through a call-in or national interest transaction, where the Minister has determined that there is a significant risk to national security or public order.
+For national interest and notified call-in transactions, a relevant condition will also need to be breached before a disposal order can be made, and disposal orders cannot be made where the risk can be adequately managed through another power.
+The overseas person will retain the proceeds of the disposal.

+Clause 52 (new sections 94 - 111) allows for the Crown to appoint a statutory manager for an organisation which owns sensitive assets, and which an overseas person has acquired an interest in.
+The purpose of statutory management is to manage national security and public order risks arising from the overseas person's interest and actions.
+The organisation or assets will be under the control of the statutory manager while those risks are managed.
+The Crown can claim costs for the process from the overseas person's interest.
+Clause 52 (new section 99) requires statutory managers to have regard to legitimate interests in the organisation while managing risks to national security and public order.
+The proceeds of the disposal of the overseas person's interest will go to the overseas person, after providing for the costs of the statutory manager.